Ostding/Physics/README.md

 Fixed float based physics

 # Done:
-.build a fixed float library
+.Build a fixed float library
-.exam the fixed float library's precision and synchornization between android and osx
+.Build an application to exam the fixed float library's precision and synchornization between android and osx
 devices [to check the result, plz move to benchmark.txt]
+.Basic types build from fixed float, such as vector3 quaternion matrix3x3 matrix4x4 has already been added .An application of physic world framework testing
+.Add basic primitives, such as sphere cube convex polyhedron .Add octree for optimize

 # Todo:
-.add basic types, such as vector3 quaternion matrix3x3 matrix4x4
-.add physic world framework
-.add collision process pipline
-.add basic primitives, such as sphere cube cylinder capsule convex polyhedron
+.Add capsule support
-.exam the physic library's precision and synchornization between android and osx devices
+.Add various kinds of force, such as move force, spring force etc .Exam the physic library's precision and synchornization between android and osx devices